-Fig. 6: Public areas must be mainted
+Fig. 6: Public areas must be maintained

-Revitalization, of Existing Structures 1.7- Energy Conservation:
+4.7.
+Energy Conservation:

-Beaver Creek Resort located in Eagle County, Colorado will adhere to all adopted State and County regulations in regard to sustainable design.
+Beaver Creek Resort located in Eagle County, Colorado will adhere to all adopted State and County regulations in regard to energy standards and sustainable design.
 It is recommended that all projects should design for energy efficiency and therefore emphasize strategies that minimize energy consumption through integrated design processes.
 A strong emphasis on passive environmental control, daylighting, and the use of renewable energy (such as solar power) relates well to the environment and location of Beaver Creek.
 Renewable energy efforts must be compatible with BCRC style and standards.
+Renewable energy efforts shall not unreasonably alter any building envelope which would change the aesthetic appearance of the building unless there is an unreasonable adverse economic impact on renewable energy efforts.